 At the beginning of this year, Eberhard & Co. has extended its Chrono4 line of automatic chronographs with a sportier Chrono4 BADBOY (ref.
 31060) model.
-Featuring a bold and energetic, yet “industrial” design, which combines monochromatic color scheme of steel and rubber with only small red accents here and there, it leaves a somewhat ambiguous impression and, like the famous black licorice, should be sold under a “Love it or hate it, Whatever” slogan.
+Featuring a bold and energetic, yet “industrial” design, which combines a monochromatic color scheme of steel and rubber with only small red accents here and there, it leaves a somewhat ambiguous impression and, like the famous black licorice, should be sold under a “Love it or hate it, Whatever” slogan.

 The new Chrono4 BADBOY (ref.
 31060) is not precisely a revolution in the world of watchmaking neither in terms of engineering nor in terms of industrial design.
-Those keeping a watchful eye at the Swiss manufacture have already seen the same “inline-four” dial layout in several other Eberhard Chrono 4 models that are powered by the same EB250 automatic caliber.
+Those keeping a watchful eye on the Swiss manufacture have already seen the same “inline-four” dial layout in several other Eberhard Chrono 4 models that are powered by the same EB250 automatic caliber.

 Although not of any practical use, the modification provides the watch with a refreshingly cool look, especially if you are fed up with the traditional tri-compax chronograph layout and feel that a bi-compax one is too old-school for cool.

 To provide enough space on the dial for all the four counters (or maybe simply following with the current trend of constant supersizing,) Eberhard had to increase the case diameter to gargantuan 46 millimeters with crown even not included!
-Equipped with generously proportionate lugs and massive winding crown, the Chrono 4 BADBOY indeed makes an impression.
+Equipped with generously proportionate lugs and a massive winding crown, the Chrono 4 BADBOY indeed makes an impression.

 And judging by the fact that one of the web-based shops offers the BADBOY with a free Wenger Commando chronograph and an “exclusive” auto-winder, there is a great number of consumers also shocked by the timekeeper’s price tag even after the usual discounts.

 Photos: Eberhard & Co